 For an entrepreneur, any business idea must incorporate an online business strategy.
-There are numerous sectors that are rapidly developing an online presence, such as entertainment, consumer electronics, and travel.
+Numerous sectors are rapidly developing an online presence, such as entertainment, consumer electronics, and travel.
 Even business models that have long been predicated on traditional brick-and-mortar designs are starting to branch out online.
 For example, in many U.S. cities, you can now order groceries online with same-day delivery.

-In the United States, consumers spend almost $3,000 yearly with online business.
-It’s a growth market.
+In the U.S., consumers spend almost $3,000 yearly online.
+It's a growth market.
 Here are a few eCommerce business ideas for entrepreneurs that appear to be high profit for 2018-2019.
-One caveat – this is not a comprehensive list, and prospective business owners still need to do market research before implementing any of these ideas.
+One caveat - this is not a comprehensive list, and prospective business owners still need to do market research before implementing any of these ideas.

 Health and Beauty

-As more and more people begin to take a more active interest in their health and beauty needs, this business sector has grown by leaps and bounds.
-According to one study, the health and beauty market is worth over $15 billion, and since customers are so used to shopping online, it’s easy to provide services and products that many are looking for.
+As more and more people have begun to take an active interest in their health and beauty needs, this business sector has grown by leaps and bounds.
+According to one study, the health and beauty market is worth over $15 billion, and since customers are so used to shopping online, it's easy to provide services and products that many are looking for.

 For both beauty and health, the market is becoming dominated by apps.
 Up to 85% of customers prefer apps versus websites.
-This makes your health and beauty business easily accessible with the addition of a simple online app with convenient shopping cart and payment options.
+You can make your health and beauty business easily accessible with the addition of a simple online app with convenient shopping cart and payment options.